Maksimir Park: History

 Founded in 1787, Maksimir Park was the first large public park in South-Eastern Europe, and predates the majority of Europe's public park foundings.
 The park was opened in 1794 under the initiative of the man for whom it was named, Bishop Maksimilijan Vrhovac of Zagreb (1752–1827).
-At that time, the park was located on the outskirts of the city, although today it is surrounded by many of the city's neighborhoods.
+At that time, the park was located on the outskirts of the city, while today the city's neighborhoods have largely enveloped it.
 It was formerly a dense forest of hornbeams (Carpinus betulus) and oaks (Quercus robur and Q. petraea).
 The remainder of the original forest survives as a girdle to the park, the area in total measuring above 1005 acre.

 Landscaping

-Although the landscaping was first conceived by Bishop Vrhovac in the baroque style, in 1839, Bishop Juraj Haulik (1788–1869), and others redesigned the park.
+The landscaping was first conceived by Bishop Vrhovac in the baroque style.
+As one of the earliest public parks, it followed the principles laid out by the gardening theorist Christian Cay Lorenz Hirschfeld.
+In 1839, Bishop Juraj Haulik (1788–1869), and others redesigned the park.
 Haulik's vision was very much in line with Biedermeierist notions, and romantic neoclassicism, with elements from historicism; and in emulation of the park at the Laxenburg estate of the Habsburgs.

 The process of transforming Maksimir Park involved the felling of the forest interior, the grading of hills, the excavating of great holes for lakes, the laying of paths, and construction of bridges.

 Others who were instrumental in the making of the park were sculptors Anton Dominik Fernkorn (1813–1878), and Josip Kassmann (1784–1856); master gardener Franjo Serafin Korbler (1812–1866); landscape architect Michael Sebastian Riedel (1763–1850); and architect Franz Schücht.

 Schücht's contributions include, among others, Paviljon Jeka (The Pavilion of Echoes), a lookout known as the Kiosk, and a house called Švicarska kuća (The Swiss House).